Welcome to Front Porch Insights,

 With this blog, YAP plans to increase awareness about the diseases of the reproductive system and overall reproductive rights while providing resources to help navigate the systems that contribute to health disparities.
 One of our major hope for this blog is to have a very active community of readers—whom we hope will engage and contribute their ideas, suggestions and questions.
-The blog will come out the second and last Thursday of each month during which we will explore a specific theme.
+We post 1-2 posts every month during which we will explore a specific theme.

 Below is a partial list of some the topics that will be addressed in 2019:

 Black Maternal Mortality Crisis